Nessaea hewitsonii

 Nessaea hewitsonii, the Hewitson's olivewing, is a species of butterfly of the family Nymphalidae.
 It is common in a broad range of the Amazon basin including the eastern slopes of the Andes mountain range.
 It is found in high evergreen tropical forest, semi-deciduous tropical forest, and riverine forest.

 The length of the wings is 33–40 mm for males and 36–41 mm for females.
-The upperside of the males is dark brown, with bright sky-blue diagonal bands on the forewings and blue markings on the hindwings.

-They are fast flyers and fly in an erratic fashion.
-They may land suddenly on leaves or on the ground if decaying fruit is present.
-They are also attracted to human perspiration.